HowieDuhzit/DuhzitOS/docs/archive/FAQ.md

  - It was there to promote NixOS and Hyprland.
  - Providing a stable, working configuration.
  - It has never been intended as a full NixOS distro.
- - The `ZaneyOS` name is an inside joke among friends.
+ - The `DuhzitOS` name is an inside joke among friends.
  - The intent is this configration can be used as a daily driver
  - Develop software, play games via steam, etc.
  - My hope is that it helpful, and will modify it to fit your needs.
  - That is the key take away.
 Make it your own.
- - You create a fork of ZaneyOS, then modify it.
+ - You create a fork of DuhzitOS, then modify it.
  - If you find an issue and fix it, or provide a new feature, please share it.
- - ZaneyOS is not a distro.
+ - DuhzitOS is not a distro.
 At this time there are no plans to create an install ISO.

 </div>
 </details>